JonathanGWesterfield/ShiDB/README.md

 More resources can be found in this [StackOverflow post](https://softwareengineering.stackexchange.com/questions/121653/create-my-own-database-system)

-The ultimate goal is to understand this well enough to try tackling an in-memory database (a very simple implementation of one).
+The ultimate goal is to understand this well enough to try tackling an in-memory or graph database (a very simple implementation of one).

 Maybe a fun follow up project will be a graph database like [FlockDB](https://github.com/twitter-archive/flockdb/tree/master/src/main/scala/com/twitter/flockdb)